nnashwin/golang-interview/readme.md

 # golang-interview

 ## Description
-A repo of interview questions written by a guy who had to teach himself.
+A repo of interview questions written by a guy who had to teach himself

 **## How to start learning this stuff by yourself
 - LEARN BY CATEGORY